mrajini/LlyodsScreenPlay/serenity-screen-play/ReadMe.md

 4.A web browser ——Google chrome

+5.Clone the repo from github

-5.Run through terminal using npm test command
+6.Run through terminal using as below

+ (a). npm package.json

+ (b). npm install

+ (c). npm test to run the scripts

+Note:To run it headless uncomment ---headless under desirabilities defined in protractor.conf.js